 What to Do If Your Toddler Is High Energy Bottom Line

-Here’s a quick rundown of what I could have done differently and what I ultimately changed as my son grew older.
+Here’s a quick rundown of what I could have done differently and what I ultimately changed as my little dude grew older.
 Knowledge is a powerful tool!

-- Provide avenues for your energetic child to let out his or her wiggles!
+- Provide avenues for your energetic child to let out his or her wiggles with obstacle courses and a ride on their favorite balance bike or sensory swing!
 Don’t put a stop to the movement!
-Use sensory toys, go outside and play, run and jump, sleep with a weighted blanket, and practise joint compressions at night.
+Use sensory toys, go outside and play, run and jump, sleep with a weighted blanket, and practice joint compressions at night.

-- Reframe your expectations of how your child should behave.
+- Reframe your expectations of how your active toddler should behave.
 Examine his or her brain wiring, hobbies, and developmental milestones in comparison to your child alone, not with other children.

 Frequently Asked Questions